bananastandio/magento_extension/README.md

 Go to https://app.fera.ai/skills to customize your experience!

 ## Help
-If you're seeing this repo you're probably a trusted developer - so just feel free to email help@fera.ai with any questions.
+If you're seeing this repo you're probably a trusted developer - so just feel free to email help a-t fera dot ai with any questions.